 Are you a young person who wants to change the world?
 Because of your age, you have special abilities to make things happen, and the world needs you to make positive, powerful changes.

 Every youth can lead youth + social change.
 Here are some examples; if you’re not listed here you can still make a difference.
 Your race, social class, sexual orientation, economic level, educational level, attitude, religion, family, and many other identities can help you.

 - Disengaged Youth—Youth who appear disengaged from youth programs or classes often want very much for their voices to be heard.
 Disengaged youth can change the world by focusing on the direct experiences in their lives and those of their communities’, including improving community development or developing conflict meditation skills.
-Learn about disengaged youth.
+Learn more about disengaged youth ».

 - Highly Motivated Youth—Creating engaging and sustainable activities for youth who are academically and socially successful can be challenging for the most experienced youth worker.
 Providing highly motivated youth opportunities for mutual mentoring experiences can be a particularly successful strategy for these young people.
-Learn about motivated youth.
+Learn more about highly motivated youth »

 - Migrant Youth—Youth who move to different areas of the country or continent throughout the school year face particular challenges.
 Their constant movement, which may follow the farm season or other economic cycles, may conflict with the intentions of adults who work with them.
 Youth workers may feel pressure to “catch up” other migrants, and youth program workers might feel discouraged at what they perceive as their inability to support these youth.
 Learn more about migrant youth »